AEC Regent I

-The AEC Regent I was a double-decker bus chassis manufactured by AEC.
+The AEC Regent I was a double-decker bus chassis manufactured by AEC from 1929 to 1942.

 History

-The AEC Regent I was a bus chassis introduced by AEC in 1929.
+The AEC Regent was a bus chassis introduced by AEC in 1929.
 Twelve pre-production examples had been completed by July 1929, with mainstream production commencing in October 1929.
+Over 7,900 were manufactured, many of which saw service with the London Passenger Transport Board as the ST and STL classes.
+Other users included Bournemouth, Exeter, Glasgow and Leeds Corporations.
 It was succeeded by the AEC Regent II in 1942.